usnistgov/MJPdes/README.md

 {:akey "a value" :another-key {:key3 "a value in an nested map"}}
 ```

-Comments in clojure start with a semicolon.
+Comments in Clojure start with a semicolon.
+Commas are treated as whitespace.

 A annotation of the example file follows: